 - 6 to 8 small corn or flour tortillas (about 8-inch or 20-cm)

-- 2 cans (15 ounces or 425 g each) green enchilada sauce or salsa verde
+- Two (14 1/2-oz) cans green enchilada sauce or salsa verde

-- 1. Preheat the oven to 350°F (180°C).
+- Preheat the oven to 350°F (180°C).

-- 2. If you’re using fresh baby spinach, bring a large saucepan of salted water to a boil over high heat.
+- If you’re using fresh baby spinach, bring a large saucepan of salted water to a boil over high heat.
 Add the spinach and cook until wilted but still bright green, 1 to 3 minutes.
 Drain and rinse under cold running water and drain again.
 Squeeze the spinach to release as much liquid as you can, pat it completely dry, and then coarsely chop it.
 If you’re using frozen chopped spinach, place the spinach in a colander set over the sink to drain.
 Squeeze to release as much liquid as you can, then pat the spinach completely dry.

-- 3. In a 12-inch (30-cm) ovenproof skillet over medium-high heat, warm the oil.
+- In a 12-inch (30-cm) ovenproof skillet over medium-high heat, warm the oil.
 Add the onion and garlic, season with salt and pepper, and cook, stirring occasionally, until the onion is translucent, 4 to 6 minutes.
 Let cool.

-- 4. In a large bowl, stir together the onion mixture, spinach, chicken, sour cream, half the mozzarella and half the white and yellow Cheddar, and all the cilantro.
+- In a large bowl, stir together the onion mixture, spinach, chicken, sour cream, half the mozzarella and half the white and yellow Cheddar, and all the cilantro.

-- 5. If you’re using corn tortillas, wrap the pile of tortillas in aluminum foil and pop them into the oven for 5 minutes to make them more pliable.
+- If you’re using corn tortillas, wrap the pile of tortillas in aluminum foil and pop them into the oven for 5 minutes to make them more pliable.
 If you’re using flour tortillas, simply proceed with the recipe.
 There’s no need to warm them.

-- 6. Wipe out the skillet and slick it with just enough olive oil to coat it.
+- Wipe out the skillet and slick it with just enough olive oil to coat it.
 Spread 1 cup enchilada sauce in the skillet and pour 2 cups sauce in a pie plate or a shallow bowl.

-- 7. Using tongs, dip a tortilla in the sauce and coat both sides.
+- Using tongs, dip a tortilla in the sauce and coat both sides.
 Place the tortilla on a work surface, spoon a few tablespoons chicken filling along the center of the tortilla, and roll it up.
 Place the enchilada, seam side down, in the skillet.
 Repeat with the remaining tortillas and filling.